Mekari Qontak

 Email Response Management

-Managing and responding to customer emails, typically through automated tools or templates.
+Handling and replying to customer emails, typically using tools or pre-made messages.

 Email Reminder

-An automated message to remind a user of an upcoming event or task.
+An automatic message that reminds someone about an upcoming event or task.

 Email Template